PunGrumpy/gitpower/README.md

 | Command                                         | Description                   |
 | ----------------------------------------------- | ----------------------------- |
 | `gitpower --config ~/my-custom-config.yml list` | Use custom configuration file |

+### Interactive Mode

+In interactive mode, you can navigate through repositories and groups with arrow keys and execute commands with a single key press.

 ## 🔍 Advanced Usage